8 types of plagiarism - Definitions With Examples

 AI PlagiarismGetting AI to do the entire work for you

-8 Different Types of Plagiarism In-depth
+8 Different Types Of Plagiarism Explained

 Identifying plagiarism is easier when you understand the types there are.
 It helps you navigate through the subtle nuances of plagiarism and protects your reputation.
-Here are the top 8 types of plagiarism you should to know as a student or a researcher:

-1. Complete Plagiarism
+Complete Plagiarism

 This is a serious form of plagiarism where you directly take someone’s intellectual property and claim it as your own.

 The severity of the offense comes from the fact that you intentionally stole it.
 Paying someone else to do the work for you and presenting it as if you did it is also another form of complete plagiarism.

 Fortunately, you can easily avoid this.
 Simply do your own research and write the essay or paper yourself.
 An example of complete plagiarism would be you submitting an essay you found online.
 Complete plagiarism, or global plagiarism is pretty straightforward.
 However, others are a bit more nuanced.

-2. Paraphrasing Plagiarism
+Paraphrasing Plagiarism

 Using other’s writing, or ideas but only changing a few things around without giving proper credit paraphrasing plagiarism.